dotintent/flutter-accessorysetup/README.md

 - When the User selects the device using picker,
   - the device will be displayed in the `MyDevices` section of the `Settings/Bluetooth` screen
   - the device's `info screen` will display image and name you provided to the ``ASPickerDisplayItem`` during the discovery process (the same that user saw in the picker)

+- When used deletes the App, the device will be disconnected automatically.
+It won't be displayed in the `MyDevices` section of the `Settings/Bluetooth` screen anymore.

 ---